AA2A information

 If you have any questions not listed here, please contact us directly

-We advertise all of our schemes using nationally recognised platforms and partners including Arts Council England’s Artsjobs, a-n, Axis, Visual Artists Association and social media.
-We also provide each host with high-quality, specifically designed marketing content, which can be used by marketing and academic staff to share with peers, targetting local groups or individuals.
+We advertise all of our schemes using nationally recognised platforms and partners including Arts Council England’s Arts Jobs, a-n, Axis, Visual Artists Association and our social media channels.

 Staff at host institutions select the artists they think are most suitable and will provide the greatest benefit to their students.
 We’ve found that artists who travel long distances to their host sometimes struggle to fulfil the full 50-100 hours, so travel plans must be realistic.

 We are an NPO/IPSO funded by Arts Council England and the terms of our funding specifies that we provide residency opportunities for visual artists only.
-Artists from other artforms can participate at an added cost to the host.
+Artists from other art forms can participate but at an added (unsubsidised) cost.

-Host institutions can use their current artists for up to four 'formal' sessions with students (i.e. anything that would require preparation time; such as talks, technical demonstrations etc).
-Each artist indicates what they are prepared to do on their application form.
+Host institutions can use their artists for up to four 'formal' sessions with students (i.e. anything that would require preparation time; such as talks, technical demonstrations etc).
+Each artist indicates what kind of sessions they are prepared to do on their application form.

 Each AA2A host is allowed a maximum of one 'rollover' placement each year.
 Hosts have full control over if they want to use this option and if so, who they select as their rollover artist.

 AA2A administers a central support fund for artists to cover some of the costs associated with their scheme, primarily travel, childcare and materials.
-Artists on benefits associated with low income can apply for up to £400, while others on low income (under £13,000 a year) can apply but are limited to £300.
-The fund is also open to artists who will incur costs associated with a disability.
+Artists can apply if they are on benefits, have a low income or face costs associated with a disability.

-Yes.
-If an institution wishes to offer either additional cash or materials to artists, they are free to do so, and this may increase the number of applications they receive.
+If an institution wishes to offer either additional cash or materials to artists, they are welcome to, but there is no obligation to do this.

-Hours of access should be discussed with prospective resident artists at the application or interview stage.
+Hours of access should be discussed with prospective resident artists at the application/interview stage.
 We recommend that at least 50 hours should overlap with when students are present on campus.

 You are not required to offer a dedicated workspace or storage facility, but doing so is always appreciated if possible.